Tag: decision architecture

 From Recommendation Engines to Decision Systems

-The organizations that extract real value from AI make a critical shift:
+Organizations that extract real value from AI make a critical shift.

 That means: